Scholar of the Month: Lorelai Gilmore

 Basically any girl (and most guys, for that matter) who had spare time after school in the mid-2000s is familiar with Gilmore Girls.
 That fast-talking girl-power show with mildly problematic characters was like crack to girl nerds, and I was no different.
 By the time I went to college, I had all 7 seasons on DVD.
 To this day, it remains one of my go-to shows to rewatch.

-In the show, Rory gets most of the credit for being an academic, as well she should.
+In the show, Rory gets most of the credit for being an academic.
 And she will certainly get the spotlight at some point over this series.
 But the character in the show who I feel embodies the constant scholar mindset is her mother, Lorelai.